quorten/rubiks/README.md

 * Windows API + WGL + OpenGL 1.1, this is the dependency-minimal way
   to compile the software for legacy Microsoft Windows.
-Works well on Windows 95/98/2000/ME/NT/XP.
+Works well on Windows 95/98/2000/ME/NT/XP/Vista/7/8/10, or pretty much every version of Windows newer than Windows 3.1.

-  Use `make -f Makefile.wd CROSS=i686-w64-mingw32-` to compile and set the CROSS variable accordingly for cross-compiling (or empty for native compiling).
+  Use `make -f Makefile.wd.mingw CROSS=i686-w64-mingw32-` to compile and set the CROSS variable accordingly for cross-compiling (or empty for native compiling).

+  For your entertainment, retro fans, there is also support for compiling with MSVC++ 6.
+Use `nmake -f Makefile.wd.msvc` to compile.
+This should also work just as well on any newer version of MSVC.

 * libX11 + GLX + OpenGL 1.1, this is the dependency-minimal way to
   compile the software for legacy Unix.
+In theory you can go back to 1992 with a suitable proprietary Unix, but in practice you'll only find reasonable support on GNU/Linux starting in the year 2000.

   It also still works reasonably well on modern Unix, at most requiring only a compatibility layer dependency (XQuartz, XWayland) similar to the addition of a windowing toolkit dependency, but without the breaking changes that come about in newer toolkit versions.

   Use `make -f Makefile.xd` to compile.